 Usually electrocardiograms record 10 seconds, so all you have to do is count all QRS and multiply by 6.

-If the EKG is not a 10 second one, or you are not aware of its duration, count 30 large squares (6 seconds), and multiply the number of QRS complexes on them by 10.
-The result is an approximate Heart Rate.
+If the EKG is not a 10 seconds one, or you are not aware of its duration, count 30 large squares (6 seconds), and multiply the number of QRS complexes on them by 10.
+The result is an approximate heart rate.

 For example: Count the number of QRS complexes in 30 large squares (6 seconds) and multiply by 10.
 If there are 11 QRS complexes, the heart rate is 110 bpm (11 x 10= 110 bpm).